essembeh/previewer/README.md

 # Previewer

-Command line tool to generated preview images from video clips or folders containing images.
+Command line tools to generate previews from video clips or folders containing images.

+_previewer_ is a collection of tools:

+- `previewer-montage`: to generate a single image with thumbnails from a _folder_ containing images or a video clip
+- `previewer-video-thumbnailer`: to extract a given number of thumbnails from a video clip
+- `previewer-folder-thumbnailer`: to generate thumbnails (resized and cropped images) from a folder containing larger images

 # Install